-Based on your medical condition, your doctor may request other specific preparations.
+Based on your medical condition, your healthcare provider may request other specific preparations.

-Carpal tunnel release is usually an outpatient procedure, which means that you can go home the same day as the surgery if all goes well.
+Carpal tunnel release is usually an outpatient procedure.
+That means that you can go home the same day as the surgery if all goes well.
 There are 2 types of carpal tunnel release surgery.
 The traditional method is the open release, in which the surgeon cuts open the wrist to do the surgery.

-The other method is endoscopic carpal tunnel release, in which a thin, flexible tube that contains a camera is put into the wrist through a tiny incision (cut).
-The camera guides the doctor as the surgery is done with thin tools put into the wrist through another small cut.
+The other method is endoscopic carpal tunnel release.
+During this surgery, a thin, flexible tube that contains a camera is put into the wrist through a tiny cut (incision).
+The camera guides the healthcare provider as the surgery is done with thin tools put into the wrist through another small cut.

-In either case, here is the general sequence of events in a carpal tunnel release surgery:
+In either case, here are the general steps in a carpal tunnel release surgery: